jbreckmckye/nortis/blog/README.md

 </p>

 Yaroze games were very limited, as Sony didn't want bedroom coders competing with commercial developers.
-They could only be played on other Yarozes or as part of special demo discs (more info about this [here](https://www.breck-mckye.com/blog/2016/11/net-yaroze/)).
+They could only be played on other Yarozes or as part of special demo discs (info about those [here](https://www.breck-mckye.com/blog/2016/11/net-yaroze/)).
 The games had to fit entirely within system RAM without access to the CD-ROM or memory card.
 Despite these limitations, the Yaroze fostered a passionate online community of indie game developers.

 And now I finally had my own.
-Which got me thinking: what was it actually like, to write a PlayStation game?
+It got me thinking: what was it actually like, to write a PlayStation game?
 Could I write my own?

 This is about how I wrote a simple homebrew PSX game myself, using an open-source version of the libraries but still running on original hardware and written in classic C.

 ## PlayStation development in the 90s